Techsoft-Limited/b2b/README.md

 This means we provide an end-to-end encryption when transferring data through HTTP protocol.

-**Note:** When connecting via VPS servers, It is possible to skip the encryption part. to do that consult our development team.
+**Note:** When connecting via VPN servers, It is possible to skip the encryption part. to do that consult our development team.

 ## Forming Http request
 These headers are part of every request of the API to form basic authorization of resources and identification of institution